 Why your support matters

 Unlike other hospitals, the majority of funding for St. Jude comes from generous donors.
-It costs about $2.7 million per day to operate the hospital.

 Families never receive a bill from St. Jude for treatment, travel, housing or food—because all a family should worry about is helping their child live.
 Although we accept insurance, St. Jude is a research hospital, so many of the treatment and services we provide are not covered by insurance and will not be in the future.

 The treatments for pediatric cancer can last up to three years or more and cost on average $425,000, including housing, travel and food.
 If a family has insurance, we will bill the insurance company, but no family ever receives a bill from St. Jude for care and no family is asked to pay co-pays or deductibles.
 More than 50 percent of our patients are under- or uninsured.

 We are proud that 82 cents of every dollar received from donations, research grants, insurance recoveries and investment returns goes to support the current and future needs of St. Jude.
 Our donors can trust that their giving has helped save the lives of thousands of children.

 St. Jude is a specialty research hospital for children, not a general children’s hospital.
 We focus on providing exceptional care to patients with pediatric cancer and other life-threatening diseases.
 Acceptance to St. Jude is generally based upon having a disease that we treat and study, and may be based on potential eligibility for an open clinical trial.